ssabirovo/server/README.md

 # ---------- 19.07.22 ----------(119)

-## 1️⃣ Install vscode extentions 👍🏻
+## 1️⃣ Object dot notation

-         ✅ React Snippets
-         ✅ ES7 + React
-         ✅ ESLINT
+         ✅ Object
-         ✅ Material Icon theme
+         ✅ Encapsulation
+         ✅ Object, Dot notation, Object.create(null)
+         ✅ Generate objects using a function

-## 2️⃣ Using Bootstrap With React
+## 2️⃣ Factory Functions

-         ✅ install & using 👍🏻
+         ✅ Generate objects using a function
-         ✅ craete Counter component 👍🏻
+         ✅ Using the prototype chain
+         ✅ Introducing the keyword that automates the hard work: new ✅ The class ‘syntactic sugar’

-## 3️⃣ Setting Attributes
+## 3️⃣ Create Objects using Class

-         ✅ using expression 👍🏻
+         ✅ Inheritence
-         ✅ using style object 👍🏻

-## 4️⃣ Props
+## 4️⃣ Practices

-         ✅ What is props 👍🏻
-         ✅ using props 👍🏻
-         ✅ example 👍🏻
-         ✅ practice - 118

-## 5️⃣ JSX In Depth

-         ✅ Ignored values
-         ✅ Default true props
-         ✅ using String Literals

-## 6️⃣ Deploy react app